Guide: How to develop an effective energy procurement strategy

 Budget requirements

-For some companies, the cost at which energy is purchased might affect their competitiveness.
-For instance, if you determine client rates based on the price you buy energy for, you could be more interested in chasing the market for the best price and opt for in intensive flexible procurement as a result.
+For some organisations, the cost at which energy is purchased might affect their competitiveness.
+For instance, if you determine client rates based on the price you buy energy for, you could be more interested in chasing the market for the best price and opt for flexible procurement as a result.

-On the other hand, you may be looking for the highest security instead.
-If you have a long-term budget, the price of energy may not be much of a concern – as long as it’s within budget and fixed for the longest possible period.
+On the other hand, you may be looking for stability instead.
+If you have a long-term budget, the day-to-day price of energy may not be much of a concern – as long as it’s within budget and fixed for the contract duration.

 Legislation and policy